irvj/The-Quotable-Swanson/README.md

 If you want to use this code to create your own quote-bot, or even just some kind of reply-bot, it should be very easy to fork, edit, and deploy.
 Here's what you need to know.

+### Install PRAW

+[PRAW](https://pypi.org/project/praw/) is the only library this bot uses that is not in the standard Python libraries.
+You can install it with:

+    pip install praw

+If you deploy this bot with the included Dockerfile, PRAW will be installed automatically with `requirements.txt`.

 ### config.ini

 The `_config.ini` file contains the variables for your user-specific Reddit credentials.
 The variables `reddit_user`, `reddit_pass`, and `reddit_target_subreddit` should be self-explanatory.